Setting up a Debian archive mirror

 The main mirror page lists the archives available for mirroring.

 - Users will look for the debian/ archive to install Debian over the network, to build CDs from (with jigdo), and to upgrade already installed systems.
+We recommend you mirror this repository.

 debian-cd/ is an archive that isn't identical across all the different